Notifications

 • Eligible projects

-Capacity projects strengthen organizational effectiveness, increase the program's impact, and address emerging issues and trends.
+Capacity projects focus on strengthening organizational effectiveness, increasing program impact and responding to emerging issues and trends.
 Eligible projects may include (but are not limited to):

 • economic development strategic planning